 The example I mentioned about the new occurrence and a hoax all within one century shows the Availability Cascade within the Fox sisters phenomenon; 3 young women who lived during the 19th Century and inadvertently initiated the National Spiritualist Movement.
 Anyone aware of this historical situation already knows how first their family, then friends and neighbors and eventually paying customers all over the United States were taken in by their seemingly extraordinary ability to communicate with the deceased.

-The example alluded to above shows the Availability Cascade within the Fox sisters phenomenon; 3 young women who lived during the 19th Century and inadvertently initiated a national spiritualist movement.
-It's old news at this point what they went and did to their family, friends and eventually paying customers all over the US.
-Margaretta (Maggie), Kate and Leah Fox, born in the 1830's, came up with a way to trick people into thinking that particular noises were that of the spirits of dead people they were communicating with.
+Margaret (Maggie), Kate and Leah Fox, born in the 1830's and living in a modest cottage in Hydesville, NY, had people believing that particular knockings, rapping and tapping in response to their out-loud questions, were that of the spirits of the dead responding to them.
 Seances, table tipping, talking boards, mediums; America was getting spooky like never before in the mid-to-late 1800's thanks to these women and their growing popularity.
-It wasn't taboo though, it was exciting, expected, and popular, and drove the idea of spirit communication to a solidified place in society.
-The girls' various performance tours of knuckle cracking and toe tapping swept the nation in the early stages of it's modern expansion.
+It wasn't taboo though, it was exciting and popular, and drove the idea of spirit communication to a solidified place in society.
+The girls' performance tours of spirit communication swept the nation in the early stages of its modern expansion.